 Here’s how it’s done:

-- Once the pulled pork reaches 175 degrees internal temperature, use foil to wrap it tightly.
+- Once the shredded pork reaches 175 degrees internal temperature, use foil to wrap it tightly.
 Pinch the edges to make sure they’re sealed off.

-- Put the pulled pork you’ve wrapped in a watertight plastic bag.
+- Put the shredded pork you’ve wrapped in a watertight plastic bag.

 - Put the bag in the cooler.